Joshua Meissner - Portfolio Website Documentation

 About Page

-page uses the standard page.html
+The about.html page uses the standard page.html layout and contains:

 - A profile image with responsive styling